yuan356/AnchorLayout/README.md

 # AnchorLayout
-UIKit quick auto layout views by using anchor
+Quick auto layout views by using anchor